ChinmayAgarwal3/indigo/_posts/2019-04-28-human-society-purpose-blog.markdown

 ### **What is God?
 Does he exist?**

 I believe in God, I see him as a fundamental emergence of Life, the source as well as the result of Life somehow.
+It is very difficult to pinpoint precisely, but there is a Higher Power, something following the Laws of Syncronization/Attraction which defies the 2nd Law of Thermodynamics and emerges as Life itself.
+That which somehow governs life, a fundamental structure/force/power.

+From my take, from my experiences,
+I have felt stuff, how Rudrabhishek(Sanskrit Chantings) somehow cleanses you and how little kids like my brother practise intuition knowledge (like Tesla was a receiver for the universe) the seed of all knowledge is present in all of us.
+The part from which you "just know".
+It is not merely the 2nd brain, I'm sure of it after reading "Thinking fast, slow" because in these cases there is no need of a sensory input.
+Watch my videos.

-It is very difficult to pinpoint precisely, but there is a belief in a Higher Power, which somehow governs life, a fundamental structure/force/power.
-I have felt this stuff, how Rudrabhishek somehow cleanses you and how intuition works and the seed of all knowledge is present in us.
-There is stuff at work so basic and primal as well as so emergent and higher that it can only be felt but not logically perceived and that is what ancient rishis have also said.
+There is stuff at work so basic and primal as well as so **emergent** and higher that it can only be felt but not logically perceived and that is what ancient rishis(first scientists) have also said.

-Moral atheism is Jeudo Christian Value System except existence of God(Jesus/Krishna), but it is unsustainable, its fine, but it is missing out on lot of things.
-One can only go so far with Logic, it is obviously logical that to understand something so basic and higher, logic can only take you so far and a point comes where one must abandon it.
+Moral atheism is Jeudo Christian Value System except existence of God(Jesus/Krishna), but it is unsustainable, its acceptable for the ignorant, who donot see beyond themselves, who donot have scientific perception and wonder of existence, but it is missing out on the lot of most important things.

+One can only go so far with Logic, when one enters unventured domain, logic needs to be formulated, it does not exist and even beyond that, in "Vitarka" domain, it is magic, it is obviously logical that to understand something so basic and subtle, logic can only take you so far and a point comes where one must abandon it.

 You can sacrifice your children to God, because what you want for them is to serve the Highest possible value, it is in fact a mortal burden for them and they have been blessed by God to be given that highest burden.

 Freedom can only come after discipline, taking responsibilities and surrendering is True Freedom.
 As a child, it needs to be taught “no” and self-control, it will cry initially but after a while it will learn to understand what is permitted and not permitted and can be trusted to be left free without any supervision, the other option is totalitarian supervision.

-### **What is the purpose/meanning of my life?**
+### **What is the purpose/meanning of life?**

-To Level Up. **GO on an adventure seeking the Truth which is Enlightenment**.
+To Level Up. **To Go on an adventure seeking the Truth which is Enlightenment**.
 Fill your arsenal with powerful tools and skills.
 Grow into your Ideal and Judge as you continue to face Life’s increasing challenges and suffering.
 Remember, you will not be permitted to proceed unless you understand the core of the issue and solve it, dont do it enough time and you will be suspended from the game.

 - [ ]  Life is fundamentally an **Adventure** seeking for the Truth, which comes along with the suffering, the burden and the malevolence.
 It is not a call for happiness but a call for adventure.
 Something grand and noble, unlike settling down.
 Do some real stuff, create some real change and impact, go and lose/win and then come home.
 You are also supposed to see how your values stand against reality.
 Have you felt that life is a game such that whenever you decide on some virtue or call and then it is challenged almost immediately to see if you have grown a level up or did you just make a soft call.
 Specially like in challenges of Ashtavakra Gita and walking on the virtues that allow you to read the book.
 Keep moving forward, its all written as fate and manifests itself in Karma, keep your ears, eyes and energy open such that you can listen to Providence.**Kriya Yoga.**
 - [ ]  You have to accept the burden of **Suffering**.
 Life is suffering, indulging in maya, the cycle of life and death, has a pain attached to every action, even though one may be oblivious to that.
 Ancient People of the West counter it with a materialistic purpose/dream/goal.
 Ancient People of the East counter it with spirituality, getting devoted to Christ/Krishna, making everything a blessing, coming to terms with the meaninglessness and suffering with the goal of moksha.
 The suffering of the world is your responsibility, when you read history, you read history as a perpetrator and its on you.
 Face the suffering and rectify it, it will transform you towards the Truth.